Pandavulu Pandavulu Tummeda: Filming

-Manchu Vishnu and Hansika Motwani paired up to film the first song of the movie in some stunning landscapes and locations in Italy during the month of May in 2013.
+Manchu Vishnu and Hansika Motwani paired up to film the first song of the movie in some landscapes and locations in Italy during the month of May in 2013.

 Manoj plays three different characters in the movie and teams up with Pranitha, who plays a boisterous, fun-loving girl.
 She finished a brief shooting schedule in Slovenia during the same month.

 Raveena Tandon, previously starring in Bangaru Bullodu, Ratha Sarathi, and Akasa Veedhilo, marks her return to the Telugu Film Industry after twelve years.
 She pairs up with industry veteran Dr. Mohan Babu.
 The pair had also finished shooting a song in Venice.

-Pandavulu Pandavulu Tummeda brings stunning landscapes from Europe including Germany, Austria, Italy, Slovenia among others.
-The film also features some beautiful backdrops from Bangkok.
+Pandavulu Pandavulu Tummeda brings landscapes from Europe including Germany, Austria, Italy, Slovenia among others.
+The film also features some backdrops from Bangkok.

 Box office

-The film was released on 21 January, earning approximately ₹ 11.50 crores nett in India and about ₹ 1.06 crores nett ($1,70,000) overseas.
+The film was released on 31 January, earning approximately ₹ 11.50 crores nett in India and about ₹ 1.06 crores nett ($1,70,000) overseas.